RcppCore/rcpp-gallery/_posts/2013-05-16-using-rcppprogress.md

 </pre>

-## openMP support
+## OpenMP support

-First we need this to enable gcc openMP support:
+First we need this to enable OpenMP support for gcc:

 {% highlight r %}